Ninjia-yeti/ninjia-yeti/README.md

+Hi _spana_ this is my github.
+check it
 # Hi there 👋 I'm code4me (@luckygroup)

 Full-stack developer specializing in Python, Node.js, and DevOps.
 Building web systems, automation tools, interactive 3D websites, and practical solutions for diverse technical challenges.